jerrinot/FieldMagic/README.md

 ### Known Issues ###
 * Primitive values are always boxed to objects.
 Support for extracting primitive types without boxing is the no. 1 item in my TODO list.
 * Arrays are not supported.
-* No auto-detection if the the Magic is available.
+* No auto-detection if the Magic is available.
 * Poor test coverage.

 ### Credits ###